How to Grow Tender Succulents in Northerly Climates

 Overwintering.
 Echeverias and other rosette succulents are shallow-rooted and can be scooped from garden beds and packed into nursery flats.
 Provide six hours of light (fluorescent is fine and economical) daily to prevent stretching; store between 35 and 60 degrees; and keep a fan running for air circulation.
 In spring, reintroduce to strong sunlight gradually lest leaves sunburn.

-Growing Succulents in Northerly Climates: Sempervivums Part One of my presentation at the Northwest Flower & Garden Show.
-Gorgeous new cultivars and design ideas.
+— Growing Succulents in Northerly Climates, Sempervivums Gorgeous new cultivars and design ideas from my presentation at the Northwest Flower & Garden Show.